StarLife User's Guide

 The number of tasks assigned to a socket.

 If it is set the job will be handled as graphical and Slurm will assign the necessary resources to the job, so you will be able to execute a graphical command and if you do not close the current terminal you will get a graphical window.
+Sets up X11 forwarding on all, batch host, first or last node(s) of the allocation.

 The reservation where your jobs will be allocated (assuming that your account has access to that reservation).
 In some ocasions, node reservations can be granted for executions where only a se t of accounts can run jobs.
 Useful for courses.